1973 World Series: New York Mets

-Oakland A's
+Oakland Athletics

-The Oakland A's secured the pennant by overcoming the Baltimore Orioles in the 1973 ALCS.
-The A's, defending champions, still possessed a formidable lineup headed by a healthy Reggie Jackson, (.293, 32 HR, 117 RBI, 22 stolen bases) who would be named league MVP in 1973.
+The Oakland Athletics secured the pennant by overcoming the Baltimore Orioles in the 1973 ALCS.
+The Athletics, defending champions, still possessed a formidable lineup headed by a healthy Reggie Jackson, (.293, 32 HR, 117 RBI, 22 stolen bases) who would be named league MVP in 1973.
 Jackson was joined in the lineup by standouts like third baseman Sal Bando, the fine defensive outfielder Joe Rudi, the speedy shortstop Bert Campaneris, and the A's catcher, 1972 World Series hero Gene Tenace.
 The pitching staff featured three 20-game winners, Ken Holtzman (21–13), Catfish Hunter (21–5), and Vida Blue (20–9), with Rollie Fingers (22 saves, 1.92) serving as the A's ace relief pitcher.

-The A's offered entertainment both on and off the field in 1973; their brightly colored uniforms were the perfect metaphor for a team notable for clashing personalities.
+The Athletics offered entertainment both on and off the field in 1973; their brightly colored uniforms were the perfect metaphor for a team notable for clashing personalities.
 The stars engaged regularly in conflicts with each other and with owner Charles O. Finley.

 With the designated hitter rule in effect for the first time in 1973, American League pitchers seldom batted during the regular season.
 They were, however, expected to take their turn at the plate during each game of this Series.
-So it was that a man who had played no offensive role during the regular season came to make a key batting contribution for the A's during the Series.
-With some extra batting practice, A's pitcher Ken Holtzman would stroke a double that helped the A's to win Game 1 – and another double that helped them secure the deciding seventh game.
+So it was that a man who had played no offensive role during the regular season came to make a key batting contribution for the Athletics during the Series.
+With some extra batting practice, A's pitcher Ken Holtzman would stroke a double that helped the Athletics to win Game 1 – and another double that helped them secure the deciding seventh game.

 This Series was also notable for an incident where Finley attempted to "fire" second-baseman Mike Andrews for his errors in Game 2 (see below).
 Commissioner Bowie Kuhn would reinstate Andrews and fine Finley.
-Despite the hostility of the Oakland players toward the team's owner, the A's would be the first to repeat as World Champions since the 1961–62 New York Yankees.
+Despite the hostility of the Oakland players toward the team's owner, the Athletics would be the first to repeat as World Champions since the 1961–62 New York Yankees.
 Oakland manager Dick Williams resigned after the Series was over, having had enough of owner Charles O. Finley's interference.

 Oakland reliever Darold Knowles became the first pitcher to appear in every game of a seven-game World Series.